Aquaculture and white spot disease

 Prawn farmers need to ensure appropriate biosecurity measures are in place on their farm which includes sourcing disease-free stock and animal feed.

-Make sure livestock, water, visitors and staff, and equipment that are coming onto and leaving the farm are clean.
+Make sure livestock, water, visitors, staff and equipment that are coming onto and leaving the farm are clean.
 Equipment and footwear should be disinfected in addition to being cleaned.

 Visit the Farm Biosecurity Program for biosecurity tips and advice